bahtiyartan/troia/docs/35StringManipulations.rst

 Base64 is a kind binary-to-text encoding scheme that represent binary data in an ASCII string format.
 Resulting string contains only 64 kind of characters which contains only a-z, A-Z, 0-9, +, / characters so the resulting string can be stored on or transferred between 'ASCII only' environments.

 To encode strings to Base64 BASE64ENCODE() system function is used, to convert a base64 string to a troia string BASE64DECODE() system function is used.
 Both encoding and decoding requires an encoding like 'UTF-8' etc to convert string to binary or binary to string.
+For more information about BASE64ENCODE() & BASE64DECODE() functions please see TROIA help documents.

 Here is an encoding and decoding example: